Susannah Morrisey: Departure and death

 In the build-up to her departure, the show's publicity team revealed that there would be five suspects involved in her death.
 They were Max, Darren Roebuck (Timothy Deenihan), Mick Johnson (Louis Emerick), Jacqui Dixon and Emily Shadwick.
 Susannah had made enemies out of all these characters in the months and years prior to her death.
 The culprit was not revealed in spoilers prior to broadcasts.
 The week's episodes marked the show's eighteenth anniversary.
 They were stylised as an episodic block of flashbacks showcasing the events of the night that Susannah dies.
 Each episode featured one suspect visiting Susannah at her home for a showdown.
 Each visit included the suspects becoming violent after haranguing her.
 Drury likened the story to "revenge tragedy" and said "a lot of people on the close had a motive."
-Filming Susannah's departure effected Drury personally.
-Drury revealed that she "had nightmares" because of the constant verbal and violent altercations with the five characters that frequented Susannah's death week.
+Filming Susannah's departure affected Drury personally; she later said that she "had nightmares" because of the verbal and violent altercations of the character's final week.
 Three different endings for Susannah were filmed.
 Unlike other soap opera "whodunit" stories, producers chose not to prolong revealing the culprit.
 The whodunit mystery was solved during a special hour long edition of Brookside, which was broadcast on 8 November 2000.
 Max was revealed as the culprit after he pushed her down some stairs during an argument.
-Prior to plummeting down the stairs, Max infamously shouted the phrase "no wonder the neighbours call you the whore next door" in Susannah's face.
+The story concluded when the police decided that Susannah's case was an accidental death.
 After her departure, Drury stated "I did enjoy it.
 It was wonderful.
 There was a lot of comedy as well as tragedy, especially between Susannah and Max."
-The story concluded when the police decided that Susannah's case was an accidental death.